 Bonus Event Marketing Idea

-If can negotiate X amount of social posts that mention and tag your company on social media as part of your sponsorship, it's going to help your marketing strategy even more.
+If you can negotiate X amount of social posts that mention and tag your company on social media as part of your sponsorship, it's going to help your marketing strategy even more.

 4. INCREASE YOUR WEBSITE TRAFFIC

 Most event sponsorships include showcasing your company's logo on the event website — and if you're lucky a link back to your website.
 Not only could this increase the traffic to your website, it could also increase your websites credibility and ranking if the event site has a higher domain authority and overall rank.

 REAL EVENT MARKETING EXAMPLE